okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/using-console/index.md

 title: Using the Console
 ---

 The Developer Console is the web UI that provides you with a window into your org and lets you configure and manage it.
-The URL to access your Developer Console consists of your Okta domain plus `-admin`, e.g., `https://dev-l33337-admin.okta.com`.
+The URL to access your Developer Console consists of your Okta domain plus `-admin`, for example, `https://dev-l33337-admin.okta.com`.

 #### Dashboard